rajatimalsina18/planary-support/PRIVACY_POLICY.md

 Planary does not use a backend server, analytics provider, advertising network, or third-party tracking service.

 The App may rely on Apple system frameworks and services, such as:

 - Core Data for local storage
 - UserNotifications for local notifications
 - iOS system settings and device-level backup behavior

 Apple’s handling of device, App Store, iCloud, and system-level data is governed by Apple’s own privacy policies and settings.

+If this Privacy Policy or any support page is hosted by a third-party website provider, that provider may process standard web request information according to its own privacy policy.
+This does not change Planary’s App data practices.

 ## Device Backups